 The Government of India took over the management of the BB&CI railway from 1.1.1942.
 In 1949, the Gaikwad Baroda State Railway was merged with the BB&CI Railway.
 After Western Railway came into being certain further jurisdictional changes were effected.
 The gauge-wise kilometrage of Western Railways as at present, is as under:

 Western Railway serves entire Gujarat, parts of Rajasthan and Madhya Pradesh.
 Western Railway comprises of six divisions viz.
 Mumbai, Vadodara, Ahmedabad, Ratlam, Rajkot and Bhavnagar.
 Two erstwhile divisions viz.
 Jaipur and Ajmer were merged into North West Railway on 1st October 2002 and Kota division was made a part of West Central Railway on 1st April 2003.
 A new division i.e. Ahmedabad was created on 1st April 2003.
 The Western coast of India served by Western Railway has a number of ports, important among them being Kandla, Mundra, Pipavav, Navlakhi, Bedi, Rozi, Okha and Bhavnagar.

 Mumbai Suburban Railway Network

-Historically speaking, the first suburban service in Mumbai with steam traction was introduced way back in April 1867, with one train each way between Virar and Back Bay.
+Historically speaking, the first suburban service of Western Railway in Mumbai with steam traction was introduced way back in April 1867, with one train each way between Virar and Back Bay.
 Later it was extended to Churchgate in 1870.
 By 1900, 44 trains on each way were carrying over one million passengers annually.

 Western Railway was first in the world to start an exclusive Ladies Special Train between Churchgate and Virar.